 We must be intellectually pious, that is, our piety should rest on the bedrock of principle, and not on mood, on sentiment, on spiritual consolation.

-It is true that God may for a time some people special consolations and gifts.
-However, it is more likely that we will face many periods of dryness and spiritual aridity.
+It is true that God may for a time give us special consolations and gifts, especially early in our spiritual journey and perhaps later as we progress.
+However, it is also likely that we will face many periods of dryness along the way as well.
 Many of the saints experienced long periods of spiritual darkness, but they persevered because they loved Jesus.
 They were not mercenaries…

 St Josemaria has expressed the attitude we should adopt very succinctly:

 When you go to pray, let this be a firm resolution: Don’t prolong your prayer because you find consolation in it or shorten it because you feel dry.